sahid-rahman/sahid-rahman/README.md

 # Sahid's Portfolio 🚀

 Welcome to my GitHub portfolio!
-I’m Shahid, a passionate learner and aspiring *Cloud Security Engineer* with a strong background in *cybersecurity* and a keen interest in *technology* and *personal growth*.
+I’m Sahid, a passionate learner and aspiring *Cloud Security Engineer* with a strong background in *cybersecurity* and a keen interest in *technology* and *personal growth*.
 This portfolio highlights my journey, skills, and projects as I strive to establish a secure, future-proof career.

 ---

 ## 🌟 About Me

 - 🎓 *Civil Engineering Student* at [Your University Name].
-- 🛡️ 1.5 years of experience as a *Bug Bounty Hunter*, successfully identifying valid bugs like *XSS* and *SQL Injection*.
+- 🛡️ 1.5 years of experience as a *Bug Bounty Hunter*, successfully identifying valid bugs like *XSS* and *CSRF*.
 - 🌐 Strong foundation in *HTML*, *CSS*, *JavaScript*, *Python*, and *Bash*.
 - ☁️ Currently transitioning to *Cloud Security Engineering* while enhancing my *SOC (Security Operations Center)* skills.
 - 📚 Dedicated to learning *Data Structures and Algorithms (DSA)* for software development roles.